 Why my faith compels me to support protective status for Haitians fleeing disaster

-Aerial view of destroyed buildings near Jeremie on October 12, 2016, in western Haiti.
-Roughly 400,000 people are believed to live in the area around Jeremie, according to long-time Jeremie resident Betty Gebrian.
+Aerial view of damaged buildings near Jeremie on Oct.
+12, 2016, in western Haiti.
+Roughly 400,000 people are believed to live in the area around Jeremie.

 Comments